BAC0WL/blue-prince-save-gen/README.md

 ---

 ## In The Future

-**Rarity Changes**
-- If there is any interest I can try and make a rarity changes section to allow for an almost entirely custom mt holly (it only lets you change ones that you can already do via conservatory)

 **Foundation Map Placement**
 - Replace the Foundation & Layout section with just a map that you can drag a foundation onto and have it placed in game.